yomarguti/codestream/atom/DEV_README.md

 1. clone the repo
 2. `cd` into the repo
 3. run `apm install && apm link`
+4. install the prettier-atom package in atom
+5. in the settings for prettier-atom, enable the following settings
+  - 'Format Files on Save'
+  - 'Only format if Prettier is found in your project's dependencies'
+  - 'Only format if a Prettier config is found'

 ## Connecting to server
 If you want to use a local instance of the api server,